 - 1. Immediate: The school may terminate your child's enrollment in the summer camp effective immediately, if any of the following conditions arise: - a.
-In the judgment of the school director and staff, the child's behavior threatens the physical or mental health of other children in the school; in the judgment of the director, the child's behavior threatens the physical or mental health of the staff in the school; - b.
-A parent's behavior is inappropriate;
+In the judgment of the school director and staff, the child's behavior threatens the physical or mental health or well being of other children in the school; in the judgment of the director, the child's behavior threatens the physical or mental health of the staff in the school; - b.
+A parent's behavior is inappropriate; - c.

-- c.
 The child is brought to the school ill more than three (3) times within any 30-day period; or the parent fails to promptly pick up a sick child more than three (3) times within any 30-day period. - d.
-Late evening pick up three (3) times during a session.
+Late evening pick up three (3) times during a session. - e.
+The child's behavior violates COVID protocols such as biting or spitting